 Most chapters are self-explanatory, but the homespun extra section includes homemade jams, sauces, salsa, sweeteners and more.
 There are meal choices for vegetarians and meat eaters plus even a few vegan-friendly picks.
 The emphasis is on organic and fresh in-season ingredients.

 Something Daulter understands very well is that families aren’t made up of people who all like to eat the same thing.
-With this in mind, Daulter offers recipes for picky eaters, folks (like me) who like simple dishes, people willing to experiment a little and she’s got meal ideas for folks who love crazy unique dishes.
+With this in mind, Daulter offers recipes for picky eaters, folks (like me and my son) who like simple dishes, people willing to experiment a little and she’s got meal ideas for folks who love crazy unique dishes.
 Although cooking for multiple tastes, Daulter manages to keep most of these recipes very healthy and always full of wholesome ingredients.

 There are plenty of kid-friendly recipes and the snack section was especially appealing to my son.
 We’ve tried a bunch of the recipes in this book already and so far have only been displeased with one of them (the granola bars – but honestly, we’re looking for rice bars so…).
 If you’d like to try a recipe from this book, check out Homemade Organic Cran-Strawberry Roll-Ups.